Waterproofing Bathroom Walls: Know these Before Starting

 6. HDPE waterproofing: HDPE is a sheet membrane waterproofing that can be used to waterproof the bathroom wall and floor.

 7. PVC waterproofing: PVC is a sheet membrane waterproofing.
-PVC can be used to waterproof the shower area and bathroom waterproofing.
+PVC can be used to waterproof the shower area and bathroom.

 8. Polymer waterproofing: Rubber polymer can be used as positive side waterproofing for the shower areas.